Skip to main content

 https://cdn.jsdelivr.net/gh/live-codes/gleam-precompiled@main/...

-Built modules can then be declared in custom settings (App menu → Custom Settings), under the gleam property, by adding a modules property.
+Built modules can then be declared in custom settings (Project menu → Custom Settings), under the gleam property, by adding a modules property.

 The modules property is an object that has the module name as the key.
 The value is an object with the following properties: